adrielklein/test-site/_posts/2016-09-07-rockies-to-coast.markdown

 The only problem we faced here was that we didn't have a host, and there were no campgrounds in the area.
 Our philosophy for this trip was to never pay for a hotel or motel, and we had been successful up to that point.
 However, we had just reached the Pacific Ocean, we were tired, and it was a bit cold and rainy.

 So we decided to bite the bullet.
 I looked up the nearest hotel and got ready give in.
 Just as we were walking back towards town, a woman passing by looks at me as if she's expecting me.
 She approaches me and asks, "Excuse me, are you Roger?".
 I wasn't exactly sure why I would be Roger, but interested in perhaps finding a host, I replied "No I'm not Roger, but why do you ask?".
 "Well", she replied, "I run a local Airbnb and I was expecting a man named Roger to come by."
 Sometimes it's just amazing how things just work out.
-We ended up talking with her some more and explained that although we weren't the man she was expecting, we were looking for accomodation.
-For a small fee, she let us use her kitchen, shower, living room, and we camped on her lawn directly accross from the ocean.
+We ended up talking with her some more and explained that although we weren't the man she was expecting, we were looking for accommodation.
+For a small fee, she let us use her kitchen, shower, living room, and we camped on her lawn directly across from the ocean.
 After reading through her guestbook, we realized another cyclist that we had met in Kansas had stayed at her Airbnb as well.

 Although the Oregon coast was crowded the coastal scenery was fantastic.
 The combination of mountains and beaches make it extra special, something foreign to me as an east coast native.